 Or maybe you’re feeling snack-y in the afternoon.
 Grab a bite of frozen yogurt bark as a healthy snack alternative.

-While this looks like a chocolate candy bark, it should be treated like ice cream.
+While this looks like a hard chocolate candy bark, it should be treated like ice cream.
 Once you take it out of the freezer, plan to eat it within a few minutes.
 Otherwise, it will start to melt.

 I like to break my bark into small, bite-size pieces.
 This ensures the frozen yogurt won’t start melting in your hands as you eat it.